-THERMAL IMAGING FREE WITH EVERY INSPECTION
+THERMAL IMAGING INCLUDED WITH EVERY HOME INSPECTION

 Thermal Imaging or Infrared is a non-invasive method of seeing what might be going on behind your walls.
 The thermal imaging camera picks up very small differences in surface temperature, between -40C to 330C.
 During an inspection, the thermal camera is a valuable & time-saving tool that allows you to quickly scan a room for anomalies.
 Helping to pinpoint areas in an attic before ever entering the attic space It has assisted in the discovery of countless, water leaks and insulation issues.
 Providing dramatic and vivid images of air gaps around window and doors has helped many home buyers understand the home they are purchasing.
 Thermal imaging cameras are not X-Ray vision, cannot see through clothes and do not release radiation.